Schneekluth Wake Equalizing Duct - W.E.D.

 Schneekluth Wake Equalizing Duct (WED), Germany, is pleased to introduce you to a tried and tested mode of enhancing the performance of your ships - the "WED".

-More than 1.800 ships have been equipped with the WED and are effecting tremendous savings as the direct advantage.
+About 3.000 ships have been equipped with the WED and are effecting tremendous savings as the direct advantage.

 Wake Equalizing Duct (= WED) is a system for the improvement of ship propulsion and performance economy developed by Prof. Schneekluth in Cupertino with the Duisburg Research Laboratory.